EXID: 2019: Group hiatus, Japanese activities, and 10th anniversary comeback

+2020–present: Tenth anniversary reunion and independent management

 On January 15, 2020, Hyelin also left Banana Culture, followed by Solji on February 5, and finally Elly on March 25.
 On August 19, EXID released their second Japanese album, B.L.E.S.S.E.D.

 On July 14, 2022, it was announced that EXID will return to hold the 'EXID 2022 Japan-Final-Live Tour' in September, which was originally scheduled to be held in 2020, but had to be postponed due to COVID-19.
 On August 13, EXID came together for a special program celebrating their 10th anniversary.
 On September 7, EXID announced via SNS that they would release their 3-track single album X on September 29.
+They also set to hold their 10th anniversary Fan-con "EXID X LEGGO" on October 29.

+Following the closure of Banana Culture in 2020, the members of EXID departed the agency and focused on individual activities.
+In 2022, the group reunited for the release of the single “Fire” in celebration of their tenth anniversary.
+During this period, the members assumed greater responsibility for the group’s business and creative activities.
+Hani secured the trademark rights to the group name, allowing the members to conduct activities under the EXID name independently.
+Member LE (also known as Elly) took on a leading role in music production and A&R for the group’s comeback.

+While the members have managed certain aspects of their group promotions independently, each continues to maintain separate management arrangements for individual activities.
+The group’s 2022 comeback marked a shift toward increased member autonomy compared to their earlier agency-managed operations.

 In March 2025, the group reunited to perform Baby Vox's "Get Up" for Immortal Songs 2s "Artist Baby Vox" special episode.